stacey1079/kickstarter-analysis/Module 1 Challenge README.md

 # Kickstarting with Excel

 ## Overview of Project
-  In this Module 1 Challenge, I was to deliver two charts to Louise based on technical analyses drawn from the Kickstarter campaigns.
-The first analysis was to visualize the relationship between the outcomes of the campaigns based on the launch date.
-The second analysis was to display the outcomes of the campaigns based on goals.
+  In this Module 1 Challenge,
 ### Purpose
   This purpose of this challenge was for Louise to be able to visualize how well other campaigns did in relation to their launch date and fundraising goals.
+I was to deliver two charts to Louise based on technical analyses drawn from the Kickstarter campaigns.
+The first analysis was to visualize the relationship between the outcomes of the campaigns based on their launch dates.
+The second analysis was to display the percentages of the outcomes of each campaign in relation to their funding goals.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date